-

 Types of marketing reports

-We have written about the 7 types of marketing reports before.
+There are many types of marketing reports, allowing you to highlight the most important metrics and results.
 From monthly marketing reports to specific social media marketing or SEO reports, you can read all about them there.
 But before you do, let's go into some other aspects of reporting that are important to discuss: formats and frequency.

 Marketing reporting formats

-When you know what your stakeholders want to see in their marketing report, and you have decided on the scope, you are almost ready to create a marketing report.
-There is only one thing to decide before you start: the format of the report.
+When you know what your stakeholders want to see in their marketing report and have decided on the scope, you are almost ready to create one.
+There is only one thing to decide before you start: the report format.
 There are many options available.
 Let's take a look.

 A dashboard

 The easiest way might be to create a Google Data Studio dashboard.
-If you set it up the right way, it will automatically show the right numbers.
+If you set it up correctly, it will automatically show the right numbers.
 Also, comparing data with a benchmark is pretty easy.

-Another option is to use your dashboard as a way to quickly collect the data, and paste it into a text document or presentation.
+Another option is to use your dashboard to quickly collect the data and paste it into a text document or presentation.
 Then, you can write the conclusion or insights next to each screenshot.
-This is a great way to make sure your marketing reports provide relevant insights, without taking up too much of your time.
-(Don't forget to download your document as a PDF and share it with your client or stakeholder.)
+This is a great way to ensure that your marketing reports provide relevant insights without taking up too much of your time.
+(Remember to download your document as a PDF and share it with your client or stakeholder.)

 An email

-Imagine you work for a client that only wants to know some key performance indicators and doesn't want to spend a lot of time reading the report.
-In this case, you might propose to send them only the most important conversion metrics by email once a week.
+Imagine you work for a client who wants to know only some key performance indicators and doesn't want to spend a lot of time reading the report.
+In this case, you might propose to email them only the most important conversion metrics once a week.

 A meeting (and a presentation)

 Lastly, a meeting.
 Your weekly update emails may be sufficient for a while, but once every quarter, you may also want to present the results and discuss them in person.
-This also gives you the opportunity to propose new initiatives, or ask for a higher marketing campaign budget if that seems appropriate.
+This also allows you to propose new initiatives or ask for a higher marketing campaign budget if that seems appropriate.

 How often should you report?